The Leaven Staff

 Sandie grew up in a low-income household without a stable father figure in her life.
 She attended 14 schools in 12 years, ending up on Long Island, New York.
 There she met the man she would marry, and they have been serving the Lord together for nearly 40 years.
 Sandie’s goal is to stimulate the children to develop specific character qualities so they can grow up to be good citizens.
 She’s also passionate about reading: “I’ve found that children who have a harder time with reading often don’t have the joy of reading.
 I want to get them to enjoy reading for life!”

-Site Director Signature at Fairfield
+Site Director, at Dana Drive Fairfield

-Site Director Ontario (Southern California)
+Site Director, Ontario (Southern California)

 Teesha has three boys ranging in age from teenagers to the early 20s, and knows the importance of reaching children before they get to the critical years in junior high school and high school.
 Sheis a lifelong resident of Southern California and is studying to be a nurse as well as serving in our operations.